kelvincfong/leaph/_pages/home.md

 **We are the Laboratory for Environmental Assessment and Population Health (LEAPH)**

-We aim to understand how our environment affects our health and well-being.
+We aim to understand how the environment affects our health and well-being.
 To do this, we specialize in 1) environmental assessment and 2) epidemiology.

 <center>
 <figure class="fourth">